 Heart weight (heart weight after perfusion with fixative is higher than heart weight without perfusion - due to fixative in the open arterial tree) of SHR did not differ from control Wistar rats.
-Administration of losartan evoked a decrease of heart weight in both Wistar rats

-(24%) and SHR (15%).
-No differences in this respect was observed between control Wistar rats and SHR receiving losartan (Fig 3).
+Administration of losartan evoked a decrease of heart weight in both Wistar rats (24 %) and SHR (15 %).
+Decrease in heart weight was observed between control Wistar rats and SHR receiving losartan (Fig. 3).

-Heart weight/body weight (HW/BW) ratio in SHR was increased (26%) compared to Wistar rats.
-Losartan administration resulted in decrease of HW/BW ratio in both groups, in Wistar rats by 35%, in SHR by 28%.
-No differences in this regard were found between Wistar rats and SHR receiving losartan (Fig. 3).
+Heart weight/body weight (HW/BW) ratio in SHR was increased (26 %) compared to Wistar rats.
+Losartan administration resulted in a decrease of HW/BW ratio in both groups, in Wistar rats by 35 %, in SHR by 28 %.
+No differences in relative heart weight were found between Wistar rats and SHR receiving losartan (Fig. 3).